 Continued from above...

 • Price.
-What will you pay for your auto warranty coverage?
-Is it a one-time lump sum or a monthly payment?
-How long will you pay for it before it kicks in (i.e. if you're buying a new vehicle that has a manufacturer's warranty in place for a year or longer)?
+How much will you pay for your auto warranty coverage?
+Is it a one-time lump sum or a monthly commitment?
+And, most importantly, how long before it kicks in - especially if your new vehicle still has a manufacturer's warranty lasting a year or more?

 The Best Canadian Car Warranties Compare Canadian Car Warranties Compare Canadian Car Warranty Reviews What are the best Canadian Car Warranties Best Canadian Car Warranty Reviews